domankristof/ok-gr/README.md

 ### 1.3 How this Helps the Drivers of the GR-Cup
 * Gives small teams the ability to leverage thier data, as if they had a professional race engineer.

-* Provides structured driver coaching and actionable feedback, making all teams more competitve.
+* Provides structured driver coaching and actionable feedback, making all teams more competitive.

 * Makes the series more appealing to skilled drivers without large technical teams.